 Slovak: Všetko najlepšie ku dňu otcov

-As you can see, Father’s Day is a commercial holiday in many countries around the world.
+As you can see, Father’s Day is a commercial day in many countries around the world.
 But that doesn’t mean that Father’s Day themed marketing that works in one country will necessarily work in another.
 The timing of the celebration varies, and so can the customs and language attached to it.
 So, your marketing and advertisements may need to follow suit.
 Seeking advice and assistance from experts rooted in the cultures and countries in question is the best way to ensure your marketing message remains effective and intact.

 At K International, our team of linguists, designers and bilingual copywriters are here to help.
-Check out the language services we offer and feel free to contact us!
+Check out our language translation services and feel free to contact us anytime about anything.

 Happy Father’s Day to all the dads out there!